VDR4Arch/vdr4arch/README.md

-vdr4arch
+VDR4Arch
 ========

-VDR4Arch is a set of VDR packages for Archlinux.
+VDR4Arch is a set of VDR packages for Arch Linux.

-Our goal is it to combine the feature-richness of VDR with the bleeding edge design of Archlinux.
-We provide always the newest version (developer or stable).
+Our goal is it to combine the feature-richness of VDR with the bleeding edge design of Arch Linux.
+This repository also contains some "non VDR" tools that may be used with VDR (minisatip) or as substitute to VDR (tvheadend).

-But we delay new vdr releases for at least one week in a separate vdr4arch-testing repository.
-You can find more information on this testing repository in our wiki
+The provided (and autobuilt) VDR version is always the latest stable version.
+For self-compiling of "development versions" you can use the provided "vdr-git" PKGBUILD which builds from an "unofficial" VDR GIT repository which contains the official development versions including **official** VDR patches.

+AUR
+---

+All VDR and other media packages are developed here and synced automatically over to AUR, so please file issues and pull requests here.
+If your changes/requests are accepted by the VDR4Arch team, then your change appears on AUR automatically.

 Install the base system
 -----------------------